-Sustainable development is when there is a balance between peoples, the environment, and industry.
+Sustainable development is when there is a balance between people, the environment, and industry.
 Unfortunately, nature is losing now.
 The state of the Earth is at its worst since anyone can remember.

 Fire, earth, air, water, and plastic?

 Equally important is water.
 Water is essential to life.
-However, to take the situation in Poland as an example – scientists estimate that the drought in Poland in 2020 will be the strongest in 50 years.
+However, to take the situation in Poland as an example – scientists estimate that the drought in Poland in 2020 was the strongest in 50 years.
 This is a really clear example of changes in our climate.
-In addition, in 2020, the global need for fresh water will exceed its supply by as much as 40%.

 What about air?
-In just 2018 alone, global warming increased by 3.3%.
+Global temperatures in 2021 were 0.85 degrees Celsius (1.5 degrees Fahrenheit) above the average for NASA’s baseline period.
 On top of that, 7 mln people die every year because of bad air quality!
 It has become so bad, that the poor condition of the air is in fourth place on the list of most serious threats to human life.